 Here are 20 of the best things to do in Sapporo, recommended by locals.
 Whether you are a first-timer or a repeat visitor, if you see and do some of these you’re well on your way to becoming a Sapporo expert.

 Sapporo is undoubtedly one of Japan's top tourist destinations, with widely known sites and events drawing visitors from near and far.
-While the tourist attractions and restaurants listed in guidebooks are good, there are many more “hidden” options that may be of interest.
+While the tourist attractions and seafood and other restaurants listed in guidebooks are good, there are many more “hidden” options that may be of interest.

 No matter how many of these things to do in Sapporo you experience, you’ll leave with wonderful memories of Japan’s north!